 So when we started the company most wedding bookings were taken over the phone or at Wedding Fayres.

 At that time, as well as running the Rolls Royce at the weekends for weddings, we were still both in full time employment during the week and used income from our jobs to purchase our next car, which was a 2 door Beauford.
 Unfortunately, 2 door models don’t have much room inside, so was replaced with a long-bodied model.
 We had been trading for about 2 years when Lady Diana was tragically killed.
 It was her funeral on the 6th September 1997.
 We remember this well since we had a wedding booking with the Beauford in Windsor that day and the streets were deserted, it was a most surreal experience.

-Sadly Beauford's and Silver Shadows have declined in popularly over the years and our fleet has been updated with the cars you see on our website today.
+Sadly Beauford's and Silver Shadows have declined in popularly and our fleet has been updated with the more popular cars you see on our website.